 - Brush Knee – he describes many of the pitfalls, and does a good job of explaining the moves.

 - Parting the wild horse’s mane.
 A very detailed explanation of the moves.
-Notice the little movement of the back foot, realigning the knee.
+Note the rotation of the torso from the waist.

 - Repulse Monkey.
 He pivots the front foot by moving the heel out and keeping the toes down, I like having the toes down to feel like you are pushing the weight all the way back to the back foot.
 Either way is good, whichever works for you.
 The way I do it is more the Wudang way.